Geo-AID Logo

 display_segment decides whether the segment should be displayed and style decides how it should be displayed.

-• dst(value: Scalar (no unit / distance))
+• dst(value: Number (no unit / distance))

-Return type: Scalar (angle)
+Return type: Number (angle)

 Returns: the value with a distance unit.